Gallerist sets sights on promoting the underserved artist

 WICHITA, Kan.
-(KSNW) — Pushing an artist’s work beyond the canvas or pedestal is the goal one Wichita gallerist has for the artist in his community.
+(KSNW) — Pushing an artist’s work beyond the canvas or pedestal is the goal one Wichita gallerist has for the artists in his community.

 Anthony Joiner, founder and director of Mulberry Art Gallery, wants to give underrepresented artists opportunities to be visible as a daily mission.